 Once we’d arrived we were shown to our room, a mixture of the old and the new, with white brick walls and a pop art painting on one side, with traditional wallpaper on the other.
-It was cosy and perfect for a night stay in the capital.
+It was cosy and perfect for a nights stay in the capital.
 Plus, the bathroom was brilliant… does anyone else get excited about a good bathroom?!
-A double sink and mirror meaning we didn’t have to squabble when doing our makeup.
+The double sink and mirror meant we didn’t have to squabble when doing our makeup.

 The pub has classic British pub decor with a friendly and relaxed vibe.
 The perfect place to unwind and cosy down with a glass of Malbec after work.
-We met loads of locals in Tommyfields which made us think its Kenningtons best kept secret and they rather want to keep it that way!
+We spokes to a few of the locals who raved about the pub.
+Which made us think that The Tommyfield was Kennington’s best kept secret!

-The menu is full of food locally sourced from the British Isles which is put together in heartwarming dishes, exactly what you want in the cold winter months.
+The menu is full of food locally sourced from the British Isle, put together in heartwarming dishes.
+Exactly what you want in the cold winter months!
 First, we started off with a dreamy Baked Camembert with Sourdough Toast and a Mezze with Olives, Falafel, Hummus and Baba Ghanoush.

 Then, it was onto the main attraction, and you can’t come to The Tommyfield and not have a pie… we’re very sorry, but it’s just not allowed.
 Therefore, Natalie opted for the classic Steak and Ale Pie while I went for the creamy Chicken and Leek.
 Both were delicious with golden pastry, hearty fillings and topped off with rich gravy.
 Plus, we have to say the pies were as big as our heads!
 Meaning we definitely weren’t going hungry.